dbt-labs/corp/handbook/working_and_growing_here.md

 1. **A place for local team members to collaborate**: meetings need to be inclusive of all team members.  ***In our perfect world, everyone in a meeting is in a Zoom or everyone in the meeting is in a room** (*even if it requires hopping on a plane).
 2. **A marketing effort:**  Many companies use real estate as a status symbol and to amplify their brand awareness.
 This is expensive and unrelated to our core workplace values (productivity, inclusivity, and community)
-3. **An incentive to work in person vs at home:** We believe the best talent can come from anywhere, and support employees in choosing the home and office environment that best serves them.
-We will not spend on excessive meal budgets and in-office perks to motivate employees to choose to come in the office vs work at home.
+3. **An incentive to work in person vs at home:** We believe the best talent can come from anywhere and support employees in choosing the home and office environment that best serves them.
+We will not spend money on excessive meal budgets and in-office perks to motivate employees to choose to come in the office vs work at home.

 ### How & When We Build Offices at dbt